diogocezar/pizzaiolo/README.md

 ## ☕️ Configuration

-Before the instalation, please you will need to configure:
+Before the installation, please you will need to configure:

 - [Slack](docs/SLACK_CONFIG.md)
 - [GitHub](docs/GITHUB_CONFIG.md)